asd01248967/ExerciseRepostiry/README.md

 ## Functions

-print all of these meet 100 point count in the 7000 vocabular xlsx file

-must be same with 7000.xlsx formed by 1 column straight

-another function can support type in a word to assist convert word to point and show how many you get
+Func 1. type in a word that will convert your word to a Corresponding point.
+A is Point 1, B is point2, c is point 3, So on and so forth.

+Func 2. process will import 7000.xlsx file and its requirement a user offers a point, according to the offered point, process grab correspond word to display

 ## Requirements.txt